wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 ### Saving the Audio File

-When a voice recording is completed, a call to the path `/webhooks/recording-file` is triggered with JSON similar to the example below:
+Once a voice recording is completed, a call to the `/webhooks/recording-file` path is triggered with JSON, similar to the example below:

 ```json
 {